Satya42/shutter/README.md

  Choose Options and Hit enter: q

   Thanks

- Created By Ziddi Hacker 2!

-# Only using For Windows user
+# Note:-  Only Using For Windows User